-To progress from the ABLP to the 'DMAC pool', SIG and the proposed on-lending counterparts (i.e. Primary lender and Beneficiary) must agree indicative Primary Loan Agreement (PLA) and Subsidiary Loan Agreement (SLA) terms and the DMAC Secretariat must have completed the 'proposal assessment' (refer to section 6.1 of these Guidelines for further information on the proposal assessment).
-Should the requirements of the proposal assessment be met, then the proposal will progress to the DMAC pool where it will be reviewed by the DMAC process and a recommendation to the Minister of Finance will be made.
+To progress from the ABLP to the 'DMAC pool', indicative lending terms must be agreed between the sub-national entity and proposed lender and the DMAC Secretariat must have completed the 'proposal assessment' (refer to section 6.1 of these Guidelines for further information on the proposal assessment).
+Should the requirements of the proposal assessment be met, then the proposal will progress to the DMAC pool where it will be reviewed by the DMAC and a recommendation to the Minister of Finance will be made.